Mandated Materials to Recycle

 As per Ordinance No. 2011 - 02 (PDF), the following materials must be recycled in Montville Township.
 Instructions on how to recycle each material listed are provided below.
 No container should exceed 35 gallons in capacity or 50 pounds in weight.
 Containers and materials placed at curbside for collection should be placed at the curb, never in the roadway.

-Single Stream Recycling - Curbside Collection Every Wednesday
+Duel Stream Recycling - Curbside Collection Every Wednesday

 These items should have their tops removed, be rinsed out, and placed in a container at the curb but not in the roadway.
 Containers should not exceed 35 gallons in capacity or 50 pounds in weight.